rebeccanyachieo/soc-analyst-labs/soc-investigations/privileged-logon-investigation/README.md

 # Overview

-Event ID 4672 is recorded when special privilges are assigned during a logon session.
+Event ID 4672 is recorded when special privileges are assigned during a logon session.

 In this lab environment, I investigated the event associated with the built-in SYSTEM account (NT AUTHORITY\SYSTEM) to show how Windows records privileged logon activity and elevated permissions.